fastMI: a fast and consistent copula-based estimator of mutual information: Concluding Remarks

-In this paper we present a fast and consistent MI estimator based on nonparametric copulas.
-Through extensive simulation studies we have demonstrated that the method has several desirable features of a high-performance MI estimator, outperforming the current gold-standard, the JMI.
-The method is nonparametric, which means that assumptions about relationships in the data are not imposed.
-Second, the method is not sensitive to marginal distributions; rather, by virtue of its focus on the copula, it only takes into account the joint association between variables without suffering from potential irregularities in the marginal distribution.
-We overcome issues that plague bandwidth-based MI estimators, such as bandwidth selection and slow computation times for large data sets. \texttt{fastMI} relies on a data-adaptive Fast Fourier transformation-based approach to estimating underlying copula structures.
-Its run time is many fold faster than the JMI for large data sets. \texttt{fastMI} exhibits reduced estimation error and provides a more powerful test of independence than JMI.
-Finally, using a novel data-splitting approach we present asymptotic theory that allows us to provide confidence intervals associated with MI and perform statistical inference.
+This paper develops a fast and consistent $MI$ estimator through a powerful nonparametric copula estimation approach.
+Through extensive simulation studies we have demonstrated that the proposed nonparametric method has several desirable properties, outperforming the current gold standard, the $JMI$ as well as the benchmark $ECMI$.
+Since the proposed method is nonparametric, it does not assume any parametric copula models and works under minimal model assumptions about relationships.
+An advantage of the $MI$-based approach is that the quantification of dependence is little dependent on marginal distributions, in which by virtue of its focus on the copula, the proposed method only takes into account the intrinsic association between variables without suffering from potential irregularities in the marginal distributions.
+An appealing technical advance pertains to that we overcome issues that plague bandwidth-based $MI$ estimators, such as bandwidth selection and slow computation times for large data sets. \texttt{fastMI} relies on a data-adaptive Fast Fourier transformation-based approach to nonparametrically estimating the underlying copula structures.
+Its run time is many-fold faster than both $ECMI$ as well as $JMI$ for large data sets. \texttt{fastMI} exhibits reduced estimation error and provides a more powerful test of independence than both $ECMI$ and $JMI$.

-Of note, while in this paper we present theory and applications for the bivariate case, \texttt{fastMI} is equally applicable to multivariate structures.
-In brief, we may consider a $p-$dimensional random vector $\vect{X}$ with joint distribution (density) function $F_X$ ($f_X$) with marginal distribution (density) functions $\left\{F_{i}\right\}_{i=1}^p$ ($\left\{f_{i}\right\}_{i=1}^p$), we can write the unique associated copula density as which may be used to estimate \texttt{fastMI} by proceeding in the manner described in \pref{eq:sklar} and \pref{eq:copula-entropy}.
-Needless to say, estimation accuracy and rate of convergence of \texttt{fastMI} will be adversely affected in higher dimensions.

-Due to its adaptability to complex associations and robustness to sample size, \texttt{fastMI} will be generally applicable in a wide range of fields and will advance and enhance the impact of information theory in many domains.
-Investigations of biological problems in which data collection is constrained by insurmountable practical reasons and is both limited by the difficulty of estimating information accurately from limited samples and by the presence of complex non-linearities \cite{Safaai2018} will be of particular interest.

-To encourage broader dissemination of our proposed toolkit for estimation and testing purposes, we have developed an R package \texttt{fastMI} that is publicly available.
-We attribute the good performance of \texttt{fastMI} to two factors: (i) the definition of MI itself and (ii) our estimation method that enjoys several computational and theoretical advantages mentioned above.